KuroganeToyama/iclicker/README.md

 ## Note
 - The tool assumes the polls are named "Class XX - Poll".
 - I'D REALLY APPRECIATE IT IF YOU CAN ENSURE THE INSTRUCTORS DO NOT DO THINGS THEIR OWN WAY AND SIMPLY STICK TO THIS POLL NAMING FORMAT.
 WHY CAN WE NEVER HAVE CONSISTENCY?
 IT'S JUST SO NICE TO HAVE CONSISTENCY.
+- This tool is more relevant in Fall, for it is the only term with multiple sections.